Skip to main content

 30+ Ready-to-Use French Lesson Ideas to Boost Classroom Engagement

-All the digital French lesson activities in this blog post are free to use and created with BookWidgets.
+All the digital French lesson activities used in this blog post are free to use and created with BookWidgets.
 You can find these ready-to-use French lesson plans in this group.
 You can create a free BookWidgets account (if you don’t have one already) and copy the widgets to your account, allowing you to make some changes where necessary and receive your students’ answers in your account.

 The online French exercises are divided into several categories that at the same time form the sections of this blog post: